Vlsir/Vlsir/VlsirTools/readme.md

     NGSPICE = "ngspice"
 ```

 The primary entry-point for simulation is `vlsirtools.spice.sim`.
+By default, `sim` runs your chosen simulator in parallel over the list of `SimInputs` provided as `inp`.

 ```python
 def sim(